section-engineering-education/engineering-education/content/articles/introduction-to-web-scraping-with-javascript-and-puppeteer/index.md

 Next up, we need to grab the page markup and extract the exact information we need.

-Before doing this, open your browser and go to the [URL](https://www.amazon.com/Redragon-S101-Keyboard-Ergonomic-Programmable/dp/B00NLZUM36/) provided .
+Before doing this, open your browser and go to the [URL](https://www.amazon.com/Redragon-S101-Keyboard-Ergonomic-Programmable/dp/B00NLZUM36/) provided.
 From this page, we need to get the image of the keyboard, its price, and its name.
 Follow these steps:
 1. Right-click on the image and select the **inspect** option.
 2. The action above will open the developer tools.
 On the elements tab, you will see the page's markup, specifically the **img** since it's the one we are inspecting.
 Note the **id** of the image from the attributes of the image and note it down somewhere.
 In this case, the **id** is **landingImage**.
 3. Next up, right-click on the price of the keyboard and select **inspect**.
 Note down the **id** of the span containing the price of the keyboard.
 In this case, the id is **priceblock_ourprice**.
 4. Right-click on the keyboard name and click **inspect**.
 Note down the **id** of the span containing the keyboard name.
-In this case, it is **productTitle**
+In this case, it is **productTitle**.

 With the above information, we can now write the function we need to extract the information we require.
 Below is the code: